cosmicjs/vue-garage-sale/article/article.md

 name: text
 ```

 After adding the `Object Type` and `metafields`, it's time to add some data.
 For adding data just click on the object type from Cosmic JS dashboard left menu, and start adding data.
 You can also insert data using Cosmic JS CLI API.
 Please review the documentation for the CLI functions.
-I personally used both the dashboard and the CLI to insert the test data for my applcation.
+I personally used both the dashboard and the CLI to insert the test data for my application.
 Here is an example of how you would add data to the post categories object type:

 ```